GeoCode: Interpretable Shape Programs: Acknowledgments

 [{

-{\bf Supplementary Material for GeoCode: Interpretable Shape Programs} }]
+{\textbf{ {Supplementary Material for GeoCode: Interpretable Shape Programs}}} }]

-We provide additional information about \ourmethod{}. \cref{sec:sup_results} describes two complementary videos for our method and shows additional results for experiments presented in the paper.
-In \cref{sec:sup_experiments}, we report additional experiments, evaluating the robustness of \ourmethod{}.
-Lastly, \cref{sec:sup_impl} elaborates on our implementation details, including our dataset creation, network architecture, and training scheme.
+We provide additional information about \ourmethod{}. \Cref{sec:sup_additional_resources} describes our Blender add-on that the participants used in our user study and three complementary videos.
+In \Cref{sec:sup_experiments}, we provide additional experiments, evaluate the robustness of \ourmethod{}, present an ablation study, and discuss failure cases.
+Lastly, \Cref{sec:sup_impl} elaborates on our implementation details, including our dataset creation, network architecture, and training scheme.